 Voyages to the Americas

 Towards the end of his life, Columbus became increasingly religious.
-In particular, he became fascinated with Biblical prophecies and wrote ‘Book of Prophecies’ (1505)
+In particular, he became fascinated with Biblical prophecies and wrote his own ‘Book of Prophecies’ (1505).

 Columbus died in 1506, aged 54 from a heart attack related to reactive arthritis.
 Undoubtedly, the rigours of travelling across the seas weighed upon Columbus’ health.
 Towards the end of his life, he was frequently in pain from his journeys.

-Columbus is venerated in America as the man who helped but America on the map.
+Columbus is venerated by many European Americans as the man who helped put America on the map.
 Columbus Day is observed on 12 October in Spain and across the Americas.
-Others take a more critical view of Columbus pointing to evidence of mistreatment of native Indians, which set the tone for the next several centuries of mistreatment.
+Others take a more critical view of Columbus, arguing that his “discovery” was not really a discovery if the land was already populated, and that through his actions the ensuing European colonisations led to the mistreatment and genocide of the native American people who already lived there.

 Who was Christopher Columbus?